dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 The idea of denominator nelect helps explain why different ways of communication risks vary so much in their effects.
 You read that "a vaccine that protects children from a fatal disease carrries a 0.001% risk of permanent disability."
 The risk appears small.
 Now consider another description of the same risk: "One of 100,000 vaccinated children will be permanently disabled."
 The second statement does something to your mind that the first does not: it calls up the image of and individual child who is permanently disabled by a vaccine; the 99,999 safely vaccinated children have faded into the background.

-As predicted by denominator neglect, low-probability events are much more heavily weighted when decribed in terms of relative frequencies (how many) than when stated in more abstract terms of "chances," "risk," or "probability" (how likely).
+As predicted by denominator neglect, low-probability events are much more heavily weighted when described in terms of relative frequencies (how many) than when stated in more abstract terms of "chances," "risk," or "probability" (how likely).

 ### Endowment Effect